The Best Takamine Acoustic Guitars for Performing Artists in 2023

 • It has a built-in tuner, 3-band equalizer, and notch filters to assist with eliminating feedback

-• This guitar has excellent projection, clarity, and sustain
+• This guitar has excellent projection, clarity, and sustain for the price

 Cons